Despite being a century-old philosophy, in the Western world, Tantra has become increasingly popular in the last few decades.

-Tantra can be seen as the ultimate self-realisation tool to expand the consciousness and experience this unity, eventually liberating ourselves.
+Tantra can be seen as the ultimate self-realization tool to expand consciousness and experience this unity, eventually liberating ourselves.

 Working, eating, and lovemaking can be contemplated to understand the undifferentiated nature of existence.
 They become a form of meditation.
 In this sense, tantra breaks with the old division of spiritual and mundane levels.

-Tantra is a very practical method, based on experience, devotion and rituals.
+Tantra is a practical method, based on experience, devotion and rituals.

-Experience is needed because the realisation of our divine nature cannot only be understood with our minds but it has to come through our direct experience involving our bodies, our senses, our emotions.
+Experience is needed because the realization of our divine nature cannot only be understood with our minds but it has to come through our direct experience involving our bodies, our senses, and our emotions.

 Devotion is addressed to life and all its expressions, not to some deities.

-Though Tantra is a non-dogmatic system that can easily adapt to different epochs, contexts and people, rituals are there also to remind us the path to self-realisation because as humans we easily lose this path and indulge in pleasure without a direction.
+Though Tantra is a non-dogmatic system that can easily adapt to different epochs, contexts and people, rituals are there also to remind us of the path to self-realization because as humans we easily lose this path and indulge in pleasure without a direction.